baggepinnen/Robotlib.jl/README.md

 `Pkg.clone("git@gitlab.control.lth.se:cont-frb/Robotlib.git")`

 =====Robotlib=====
-This is a library of functions to help out in the Robotlab at LTH
+This is a library of functions to help out in a robotics lab

 The module imports the following files